-If a bone spur is suspected, x-rays may be needed.
+If a bone spur is suspected, X-rays may be needed.
 Fluid removal (needle aspiration) may be done.
-This helps determine the degree of swelling.
 It also helps to decrease pain.
 To confirm a ganglion, magnetic resonance imaging (MRI) may be done.
 This reveals images of soft tissue and bone.
 Sometimes, special dyes may be injected into the area to show the outline.

 Ganglions may be hard to treat without surgery.
 But nonsurgical methods may be helpful in relieving some of your symptoms.

 Pads placed around the ganglion can ease pressure and friction.